tekgeek88/crud-base-project-client-starter-react/README.md

 ## References

-If you would like to learn more about how this web-app was developed please visit the Udemy authors website and take his online-class at
+Please visit Stephen Grider's Udemy course to learn more about how this web-app was designed and built.

 https://www.udemy.com/share/101WcY/